dataprofessor/streamlit-for-datascience/content/Lesson-2.md

 These toolkits provide ready-to-use functions that can be readily harnessed to retrieve, prepare, visualize and analyze data.
 Without such toolkits we would have to implement our own custom functions to do the same tasks.

+### NumPy

+### Pandas
+Pandas is a popular Python library for performing data wrangling and analysis in Python.
+It provides data structures (*e.g.* DataFrame and Series) for storing and querying data.
+Pandas also provides a wide range of functions for data cleaning, transformation, and analysis, thereby making it a powerful tool for performing exploratory data analysis and visualization.

 ## Summary

 In this lesson, we've taken a high-level look at data science as well as the computing hardware and software for doing data science.